jonnonz1/nz-statute-book/acts/public/1965/building-societies-act-1965.md

     (x) foreign exchange dealing:
   (b) to acquire by purchase, lease, exchange, or in any other way, land or any interest in land:
   (c) to develop, improve, manage, sell, lease, exchange, or otherwise deal in land or any interest in land.
-(2) No society registered under this Act shall be required to carry on all of the functions referred to in subsection (1) if the society carries on one or more of those functions.
+(2) No society registered under this Act shall be required to carry on all of the functions referred to in subsection (1) if the society carries on 1 or more of those functions.

 ### 9B Powers of building societies
 (1) Subject to any restrictions or prohibitions contained in the rules of a society, a society shall have all such powers, rights, and authorities as are conferred on it by this Act and all such other powers not inconsistent with this Act as may be reasonably necessary to enable it to carry on its functions.